2011

 China Mobile SIM card package

-Buy a China Mobile SIM for ¥50 with ¥10 credit on it.
+Buy a China Mobile Prepaid SIM Card for ¥50 with ¥10 credit on it.
+Some will sell these SIM cards with lucky phone numbers for more.

 Visit a China Mobile Retail Office, show your passport, and buy a data package.